stephengodbold/MvcRazorToPdf/README.md

 #MvcRazorToPdf
 Create pdf documents within an asp .net mvc project by generating your views as normal but returning a PdfActionResult.

+##Important Note

+The iText library used is licensed under AGPL.
+This license permits you to use the library for free, if you open source your code.
+It also contains a CopyLeft clause, meaning it applies to all consuming libraries.
+If you choose to use this (MvcRazorToPdf) library in a closed source, commercial application you will need to license iText appropriately.
+Please see http://itextpdf.com/Pricing for more details.

 *Demo link to follow

 This converts regular produced razor/html to pdf documents in the browser using the iTextXmlWorker.